varigence/docs/bimlflex/user-guide/server-installation.md

 * [SQL Server 2016](https://varigence.com/downloads/varigence.ssis.2016.xcopyinstall.zip)
 * [SQL Server 2017](https://varigence.com/downloads/varigence.ssis.2017.xcopyinstall.zip)

-## Xcopy based deployment
+## Batch file based deployment

-Use the provided script files to deploy the Custom SSIS Components to the server.
+Use the provided script file to deploy the Custom SSIS Components to the server.

 ## Uninstallation

-Use the provided script files to uninstall the Custom SSIS Components to the server.
+Use the provided script file to uninstall the Custom SSIS Components to the server.